Murder of Samantha Runnion: Kidnapping and murder

+Runnion's body was found in Cleveland National Forest.

-On July 15, 2002, Runnion was playing with a friend in her front yard when a man approached them asking for help in finding a lost dog.
-After a short conversation, he grabbed Samantha, forced her into his car, and drove away.
-A day later, her nude body was found 50 miles south in Cleveland National Forest.
-The autopsy revealed that Samantha had been sexually assaulted both vaginally and anally.
-She had suffered at least two blows to her head, which occurred at least half an hour before she died.
-The trauma caused her brain to swell.
-The pathologist believed: “She died as a result of mechanical asphyxiation through a compression of the neck, with the blunt force trauma to the head contributing significantly to it as well.”
+On July 15, 2002, Runnion was playing a board game with a friend Sarah in her front yard when a man approached them asking for help in finding his lost dog.
+After a short conversation, the man grabbed Samantha, forced her into his car, and drove away.
+A day later, her nude body was found 50 mi south in Cleveland National Forest.
+The autopsy revealed that Runnion had been sexually assaulted both vaginally and anally.
+She had suffered at least two blows to her head, which occurred at least half an hour before dying.
+The trauma caused Runnion's brain to swell.
+The pathologist believed: "She died as a result of mechanical asphyxiation through a compression of the neck, with the blunt force trauma to the head contributing significantly to it as well."
 It could not be determined exactly what caused the compression of the neck.
-The pathologist estimated that Samantha had died between 8 p.m. on July 15 and 2 a.m. on July 16.
-Police said that the killer was "extremely sloppy" and had left behind "mountains of physical evidence connecting him to the crime."
+The pathologist estimated that Runnion had died between 8 p.m. on July 15 and 2 a.m. on July 16, and police said that the killer was "extremely sloppy" and had left behind "mountains of physical evidence connecting him to the crime."

+Investigation and trial

+The perpetrator of the killing, Alejandro Avila, awaiting his execution at San Quentin State Prison, California.

 Alejandro Avila of Lake Elsinore, California, was arrested three days after the abduction.
-His DNA was found on Samantha's body, and her DNA was found in his car.
+His DNA was found on Runnion's body, and her DNA was found in his car.
 Avila had previously visited his girlfriend in the condominium complex where Samantha lived and had been acquitted of molesting his girlfriend's daughter and niece.
-Police found child pornography on Avila's laptop computer, and he had booked a motel room on the day of the murder, where it was believed that Samantha was killed.
-Avila's public defender argued during the trial that he couldn't have kidnapped the girl, abused, murdered, and then dumped her body 50 miles away in one day as the prosecution believed.
+Police found child sexual abuse material on Avila's laptop computer, and he had booked a motel room on the day of the murder, where it was believed that Runnion was killed.
+Avila's public defender argued during the trial that he could not have kidnapped the girl, abused, murdered, and then dumped her body 50 miles away in one day as the prosecution believed.

 On May 16, 2005, a jury returned a guilty verdict, and Avila was sentenced to death.
 He is incarcerated at San Quentin State Prison on death row.
 Samantha's mother, Erin Runnion, launched a foundation called "The Joyful Child Foundation," whose mission is "Preventing crimes against children through programs that educate, empower, and unite families and communities."
-Avila has filed multiple appeals since the initial verdict, but none have been successful.
+Avila has filed multiple appeals since the initial verdict, but none of them have been successful.